BjornProllius/eHealthPortfolio/README.md

 SPDS Port Docs: Contains documents generated during the SPDS port

-TCP client-server communication: A program that can run either as a client or server and communicated over TCP
+TCP client-server communication: A program that can run either as a client or server and communicates over TCP

 More projects can be found elsewhere on my github.